 - Methods of documentation of such manipulations

-Specifically, the data archiving strategy should include:
+Specifically, the data archiving plan should include:

 - A description of procedures by which you plan to collect data along with anticipated units of analysis (e.g., individuals, locations), levels of analysis and other identifiers for each data file submitted upon completion of the funded research; or a description of planned use of existing data, if applicable.

 - If the proposed research includes collection of information identifiable to private persons: